swapnadnk/swapnadnk/README.md

 # 👋 Hi there, I’m Swapna Dirisala

-I'm a passionate and experienced **Front-End Software Engineer** with a strong focus on building responsive, scalable, and user-friendly web applications.
-With a background in both startup and enterprise environments—including my current role at Apple (via Hogarth Worldwide)—I bring a blend of creativity and precision to crafting high-quality UI experiences.
+I'm a passionate and experienced **Front-End and Automation Engineer** with a strong focus on building responsive, scalable, and user-friendly web applications.
+In recent years, I've specialized in developing plugins and macOS apps for creative tools like Adobe applications and Sketch—crafting solutions that enhance design workflows and empower creative professionals.
+With experience in both startup and enterprise environments—including my current role at Apple (via Hogarth Worldwide)—I bring a blend of creative thinking and engineering precision to every project.

 ## 💻 Tech Stack Highlights
 - **Languages & Frameworks**: JavaScript (ES6), TypeScript, React, Angular 8, RxJS, NgRx, Node.js, Express, MongoDB, MySQL, HTML5, CSS3